• 6-Minute Article

 Your Major Money Milestones in Retirement and How to Take Action

-Birthdays and life events are opportunities to help make sure your retirement plans are on track.
+Birthdays and life events are opportunities to help ensure your plans for retirement are on track.

-When a birthday or big life event rolls around, you may make a cake or a dinner reservation to mark the occasion.
-If you’re 50 or older, you might also want to call your financial, tax, and legal advisors.
-That’s because some moments can trigger opportunities for making decisions or revisiting financial plans to help you reach your personal and retirement goals.
+When a birthday or big life event occurs, you may bake a cake or make a dinner reservation to mark the occasion.
+If you’re age 50 or older, you might also want to call your financial, tax, and legal professionals.
+That’s because this is a good time to revisit financial plans and make decisions that could help you reach your personal and retirement goals.

-Willa Buchanan of Kansas, wanted to retire while she was still healthy and had the energy to enjoy new hobbies.
-A director at an employee benefits firm, Buchanan had been with her company for 25 years and regularly contributed to her 401(k).
+Willa Buchanan of Kansas wanted to retire while she was still healthy and had the energy to enjoy new hobbies.
+A director at an employee benefits firm, Willa had been with her company for 25 years and regularly contributed to her 401(k).
 Still, she was unsure how she and her husband, an electrical engineer, would live without her salary.

 To prepare, the Buchanans sold their house and moved to a smaller home.
-They also eliminated all credit card debt.
-Then they met with their financial planner, who gave the goahead for her to retire early.
+They also eliminated all credit card debt and met with their financial planner who gave the go-ahead for her to retire early.

-While the Buchanans have a solid foundation for their new chapter, they aren’t finished retirement planning and they know they must remain mindful going forward.
-One factor that they will want to consider as they grow older is what’s known as legislative birthdays – age based milestones that will trigger financial decisions and present choices that may affect their retirement income.
+While the Buchanans have a solid foundation for their new chapter, they aren’t finished planning for retirement and they know they must remain mindful going forward.
+One factor that they’ll want to consider as they grow older is what’s known as legislative birthdays – age-based milestones that will trigger financial decisions and present choices that may affect their retirement income.

-Take a look at these legislative birthdays and other major milestones to see what you can do to make the most of each financial moment.
+Take a look at these legislative birthdays and other major milestones to see what you can do to make the most of these significant life events.

 Turning 50

-Phil La Duke, a 65-year-old consultant from Michigan, didn’t give much thought to retirement planning until he turned 50.
+Phil La Duke, a 65-year-old consultant from Michigan, didn’t give much thought to planning for retirement until he turned 50.
 He had contributed to his 401(k) but decided he needed to get more serious.
 When he found out he qualified to make catch-up contributions, he jumped on the opportunity.

-“I’m still not there, but I’m much closer to my goals,” he says.
+“I’m still not there, but I’m much closer to my goals,” Phil says.

-What to do: Contact your financial advisor or plan administrator to learn more about catchup contributions.
+What to do: Contact your financial professional or plan administrator to learn more about catch-up contributions.

 Turning 55

 Generally, you have to wait until age 59½ to avoid an additional 10% federal tax penalty on early distributions for tapping into a 401(k) and some other retirement savings accounts.
-However, if you stop working for your employer the year you turn 55 or after (some public safety workers are eligible after they turn 50), you may be able to dip into certain retirement savings at your employer without incurring the penalty, thanks to what is known as the Rule of 55.
-The Rule of 55 applies to qualified retirement plans, including 401(k), 403(b), and 501(a) plans, but not IRAs or plan balances you may have at previous employers.
-In general, to take advantage of the Rule of 55, you must withdraw the money while it is still within your company’s retirement plan, rather than after you roll it over into an IRA.
+However, if you stop working for your employer the year you turn 55 or after (some public safety workers are eligible after they turn 50), you may be able to tap into certain employer-sponsored retirement savings accounts without incurring the penalty, thanks to what is known as the Rule of 55.
+The Rule of 55 applies to qualified retirement plans, including 401(k), 403(b), and 501(a) plans, but not IRAs or plan balances you may have with previous employers.2 In general, to take advantage of the Rule of 55, you must withdraw the money while it’s still within your company’s retirement plan rather than after you roll it over into an IRA.

-What to do: Be sure to speak with your tax and legal advisors as well as your financial professional to discuss how withdrawing money now affects your future goals.
+What to do: Be sure to speak with your tax, legal, and financial professionals to discuss how withdrawing money now could affect your future goals.

 Becoming an Empty Nester

-Once your children have grown and moved out, there may be room for lifestyle changes, such as downsizing, relocating to your dream city, or taking up a new hobby.
-“I say go travel and have some fun, enjoy life.
-You’ve been raising kids for a long time, and now is your time,” says Olmstead, a new empty nester himself.
+For parents whose children have grown up and moved out, there may be an opportunity to make lifestyle changes, such as downsizing, relocating to your dream city, or taking up a new hobby.
+“I say, go travel and have some fun.
+Enjoy life.
+You’ve been raising kids for a long time and now is your time,” says Don, a new empty nester himself.

 From a financial standpoint, empty nesters should envision what they want their retirement to look like and analyze their future cash flow situation based on what they know now.